 INCREASE LIGHT EXPOSURE DURING THE DAY

 The sun rises and the sun sets.
-It’s natural for us to feel tired later in the day when it gets dark, and more alert when we see the light of the morning sun rise.
-In fact, increasing the amount natural sunlight you receive during the day can help regulate your internal body clock so that you can improve your daytime energy while increasing your nighttime sleep quality and duration.
-So, if you find time to take your lunch outside or take a morning walk, you could find it easier to fall asleep.
+It’s natural for us to feel more alert in the day and tired at night.
+In fact, increasing the amount natural sunlight you receive during the day can help regulate your internal body clock, so that you can improve your daytime energy while increasing your nighttime sleep quality and duration.

 Need a fun, new, time efficient way to get some exercise?
 Check out our Circuit Zone Elliptical which can provide you with a fluid, low impact, and total body workout.